MartinPersson/HOTlab/readme.txt

 To compile CUDA project:
 -Install Visual Studio 2008
--Install CUDA toolkit and CUDA SDK
--Download and run the CUDA VS Wizard (http://sourceforge.net/projects/cudavswizard/files/)
+-Install CUDA toolkit and CUDA SDK (the included dll is compiled for CUDA 3.1) -Download and run the CUDA VS Wizard (http://sourceforge.net/projects/cudavswizard/files/)

 To compile dll for SLM communication: